StefanHoutzager/decimal-input.js/README.md

             - Replace selected digits in the decimal part with zero
             - If the whole integerpart of the number is selected replace that part with zero and move the cursor to position zero
             - If a part of the integerpart is selected starting at position zero remove the selection and put the cursor to position zero
             - If a part of the integerpart is selected starting at a position that is not zero remove the selection.
-TODO Put the cursor at the starting position of the removed part
+Put the cursor at the starting position of the removed part

           - Behaviour on decimalSeparator keydown
             - If the cursor is in the integer part move the cursor to the right of the decimalSeparator